secreek/ideahub/docs/spec.md

 ##### Clip-it

 Clip-it is a plug-in for quickly drop pieces of information to repository.
 Clip-it works as a OS X service or browser add-on, grab selected objects and send them out using API.

+##### Inspire-me

+This plug-in gathers information base upon existing docs and discussions, automatically generate key words and run a Google search.
+The search result which contains text, picture and multimedia contents are displayed in a well organized view with slide or fade-in-out effects to inspire users.